aleksglushko/spaceiling.github.io/_posts/2023-04-05-xgboost-regularization-techiques.md

 ```

 **Minimum loss reduction** (`gamma`): controls the complexity of inividual trees in the ensemble.
 It provides a threshold for the reduction in the loss required
-to make an additional split on a leaf node od the tree.
+to make an additional split on a leaf node of the tree.
 When considering adding a new split to a leaf node in the tree, XGBoost calculates the reduction in loss
 that would result from the split.
 If this reduction in loss is less than `gamma`, then the algorithm decides not to make the split.
 In other words, the split is
 made only if it decreases the loss by at least a value of `gamma`.
 Therefore, larger values of `gamma` will result in fewer splits and thus simpler, more
 conservative models.
 On the other hand, smaller values of `gamma` allow more complex models with more splits.